hashgraph/hedera-services/hedera-node/docs/design/services/smart-contract-service/hedera-account-service-isAuthorized-design.md

 * Need to have a way to get to signature verification via the `HandleContext` (instead of using platform classes directly).

+* Don't have sufficiently specific status codes (`HederaResponseEnum`) - and the way to get them is to put them in a HIP.
+So this is pending edits on HIP-632, tracked elsewhere.